benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	python ortholog_occupancy_stats.py <orthologs directory>

 ##### Read in and rank number of taxa per ortholog from highest to lowest.
-Plot the ranked number of taxa per ortholog
+Plot in R the ranked number of taxa per ortholog

 	a <- as.numeric(read.table("ortho_stats")[1])
 	a <- sort(a, decreasing=TRUE)